 Introduction#

-This introduction explains some key terms to understand the scope of its content and describes the structure of the webpage and how to use it.
+This introduction explains some key terms to understand the scope and structure of this webpage and shows how to use it.

 Fedlex#

 The Swiss federal government operates the Fedlex platform to publish the federal law.
-This platform provides a website as frontend with easy navigable functions.
-For some cases, it is beneficial to work directly with the raw data that is also the basis for the frontend website.
-This raw data is available in RDF format through a SPARQL GUI and a SPARQL endpoint at https://fedlex.data.admin.ch/sparqlendpoint
+This platform provides a website as frontend with easy navigable functions for finding and reading the federal law.

 JOLux Ontology#